What Counts Toward Clinical Hours in Hawaiʻi

 • Supervision sessions attended

+When in doubt, ask, as licensure requirements can be complex, and regulations may change over time.
 When questions arise about whether a particular activity counts toward clinical hours, it is best to consult your supervisor or review guidance from the Hawaiʻi licensing board.

 Previous